Comparing Trade Show Marketing to Other Types of Marketing

 Trade Show Island Exhibit

-Trade shows are back, and exhibitors are talking about new graphics, giveaways, and Las Vegas.
-I love the renewed excitement for trade shows… and to some extent, loath it.
+It’s fall and trade shows are on every marketer’s “To Do” list.
+Exhibitors are talking about new graphics, giveaways, and Las Vegas.
+I love their excitement for trade shows… and to some extent, loath it.
+Why?
 I get to hear exhibitors grumble about the cost of a display, poor leads, drayage, and their ROI.
-And, no matter how much we coach them, there’s always a few marketing managers who just don’t get it.
+And, no matter how much we coach them on the basics of trade show marketing, there’s always a few managers who just don’t get it.
 They buy cheap, basic displays, don’t do any pre-show marketing, bring the wrong staff, and then take a cavalier approach to show leads.
 Their results suck, and they wonder why.

 It’s not an age thing.
 Baby boomers are no better than Millennials, Gen X’ers or Gen Y’ers.
 So, let’s draw a comparison to other advertising.
 Would most marketers make these advertising choices?